This simple and delicious kielbasa skillet is quick and easy to make and a hearty dinner the whole family will enjoy.

-Stir that up and let it cook for about another five minutes or so, stirring if you think about it every now and then.
+Stir that up and let it cook for about another 5 minutes or so, stirring if you think about it every now and then.

-Stir that up good and then let it continue cooking until the potatoes are fork-tender.
+Stir that up well, then let it continue cooking until the potatoes are fork-tender.

-I usually turn my heat down to medium-low and employ a fancy skillet cover in the form of a dinner plate to let the potatoes steam a little bit.
+I then usually turn my heat down to medium-low, add a lid, and let the potatoes steam a little bit.

-Look how pretty!
 Now sprinkle this with some more Season All.
-Go ahead, don’t be shy.

 Serve warm.
 Serve cold.
 Just sit down and eat!